KIP-Protocol-Contracts/kip-node-sale-contract/audit/vn-team/brd-questions.md

     - So if we have 1000 of addresses in the whitelist, operator will compute 1000 times in the exact order, and we do it each tier.
     - After 1000 addresses confirmed for an specified tier, the proof will be upload onchain to create proof
     - Operator can change this list later on
-- What number affect the whitelist?
-    - Address
-    - Amount of License in a tier
 - How many token will be set as payment set as payment token?
 - Who will allow to set payment token (owner or operator)?